SaumyaRackspace/ansible-xenserver-vm-deploy/README.md

 #### Example

-`ansible-playbook -i hosts --limit xen01 xenserver-vm-deploy.yml -e "hostname=vm01 vm_name=vm01 domainname=example.com"`
+`ansible-playbook -i hosts --limit xen01 deploy.yml -e "hostname=vm01 vm_name=vm01 domainname=example.com"`

+## Goodies

+### Playbook to configure VM

+`init.yml` will let you install few basic stuff like dist-upgrade, install packages and configure DNS server.

+### Playbook to add additional disk

+`add_disk.yml` will let you create a disk on Xenserver and add it to the given VM.